phalcon-orphanage/docs/en/db-models.md

 }
 ```

-Hydration mode can also be passed as a parameter of 'find':
+Hydration mode can also be passed as a parameter of `find`:

 ```php
 <?php